IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 All IEEE Standards Association Sponsor ballots shall be conducted by electronic means.

-IEEE-SA shall maintain a single authoritative database for the list of individual or person participants related to Sponsor balloting.
+IEEE-SA shall maintain a single authoritative database for the list of members of the Sponsor balloting group.
 A request for a Sponsor ballot group membership list shall be submitted to the Sponsor Chair.
 The Sponsor Chair shall then forward such request to the IEEE-SA staff liaison for that Sponsor.
 The IEEE-SA staff liaison shall fulfill the request if the standard has been approved or upon its approval.
 For individual-based balloting, the supplied membership list shall consist of each member’s name, affiliation, and interest category.
 For entity-based balloting, the supplied membership list shall consist of each entity’s name, the entity’s designated primary voting representative (and, if designated, the alternate voting representative), entity affiliation, and entity interest category.

 5.4.1 Balloting group